UWDIRECT/DSMCER-HW2-template/README.md

 ### Description and purpose

 The purpose of HW2 is to give you practice with matplotlib and seaborn (if you want, though technically everything can be done in matplotlib).
-I'd like you to be able to make some composite images (e.g., a 6x6 panel graph) and learn more about customizing representation of 2D data (e.g., countour drawing).
+I'd like you to be able to make some composite images (e.g., a 2x2 panel graph) and learn more about customizing representation of 2D data (e.g., scatter plots, countour drawing).
+Further I would like to start applying some of the concepts on descriptive statistics using plots to show distributions (e.g. histograms, kde plots).

 ### Instructions